wishlists/wishlists/README.md

 # Introduction
 The wishlists resource allow customers to create a collection of products that they wish they had the money to purchase.
-A customer might have multiple wish lists so they might want to name them for easy identification.
+A customer might have multiple wishlists so they might want to name them for easy identification.

-# Prerequisite Installation using Vagrant VM
+## Prerequisite Installation using Vagrant VM
 The easiest way to use this lab is with Vagrant and VirtualBox. if you don't have this software the first step is down download and install it.

 Download VirtualBox